To be the world's leading organization promoting ethics education on global issues.

 The Council gives voice to moral argument.
 It provides space and resources for sustained dialogue.

-In 2017, the Council is focusing on the following broad areas:
+The Council is currently focusing on the following broad areas:

 - Alliances – the rise of populism; U.S.-Europe; U.S.-Asia